Louisville rallies before holding off Virginia 28-21

 Bryce Perkins’ 4-yard scoring pass to Tavares Kelly made it 28-21 with 21 seconds left, and Virginia recovered the onside kick two seconds later at the Louisville 41.
 The Cavs managed just one more yard, and Perkins’ deep pass to the end zone fell incomplete in the rain as time expired.

-“It was reminiscent of the Miami game to throw a ball into the end zone at the end,” said Virginia coach Bronco Mendenhall, referring to his team’s 17-9 loss on Oct.
-11. “We didn’t make enough plays and obviously I haven’t coached our team well enough to make plays in settings on the road to compensate from being away from home.”

 Cunningham’s shovel pass to Tutu Atwell went for a 77-yard TD and a 7-7 tie.
 Hawkins also had a 2-yard TD run as the Cardinals outgained Virginia 360-311 on a cool, soggy day.
-With the Cardinals’ 2016 Heisman Trophy-winning quarterback Lamar Jackson in attendance for homecoming, Louisville moved within a game of becoming bowl eligible after finishing 2-10 last season.
+Louisville moved within a game of becoming bowl eligible after finishing 2-10 last season.

-“I was really proud of our guys, proud of our team how they continue to fight,” Louisville coach Scott Satterfield said.
-“In the second quarter, we’re backed up and never could get out of there.
-Nobody hung their head when we came in down seven at halftime, and we had a good game plan coming out in the second half.”

 Virginia’s Wayne Taulapapa rushed for two touchdowns while Perkins completed 24 of 41 passes for 233 yards with an interception.
 But the Cavs lost for the third time in four games and missed a chance to stay firmly atop the ACC’s Coastal Division.